AnderUstarroz/sol-cerberus-website/docs/docs/customization.md

 `_includes/footer_custom.html`

 This content appears at the bottom of every page's main content.
-More info for this include can be found in the [Configuration - Footer content]({% link docs/configuration.md %}#footer-content).
+More info for this include can be found in the

 ### Custom Head